The Well-Organized Closet

 And — now, here's the best part — we do all this extra stuff for less money than they charge.

 - Customization to a degree that the franchise companies cannot provide,

-- Real wood or cabinet-grade plywood instead of particleboard,
+- Real wood or cabinet-grade plywood instead of particleboard with simulated wood grain,

 - An innovative, state-of-the-art design service that goes beyond looking merely at the closet (see more below), and

 - A lifetime cabinet warranty.
 (Try to get that out of the other guys).

 How can we do that?
 Very easy.
 They are franchises and pay big franchise fees.
 We don't.
 They order their materials from distant places, paying lots of shipping charges.
 We buy ours here.
 They maintain large, expensive showrooms.
 We don't keep a showroom, so we don't need to pass on that large overhead expense.
 See?
 Wasn't that easy?

 We also differ considerably from those "other guys" since we can deliver broader solutions than merely outfitting your closets with organizer modules.
 We can look at all of your storage requirements and suggest solutions outside as well as inside the closet.
 And, if your storage problems are best solved by better closet organization, we can build systems to exactly fit your situation.
 We are not limited to whatever storage modules the factory happens to provide.